cygni/cygni-competence-7-databases/redis/README.md

 # MOAR STUFFS, LUA scripting

+## EVAL

+takes a lua script as a string, a number of string arguments, and a list of those arguments.
+All arguments are stored within the KEYS array and lua is 1 indexed.
+So the first argument is located at KEYS[1].

+redis:6379> EVAL "return redis.call('set',KEYS[1],'bar')" 1 foo

+## Pass script file to EVAL

  - Navigate into the redis folder in the repository
  - Open said file
  - Modify stuff
  - run: docker exec -it cygni-redis redis-cli eval $(cat ./redislua.lua) 1 foo